 Even with the technological advances of today, the number trait an entrepreneur needs to possess is vision.
 You need to be able to picture your future successes and how advancing technology can work for you.
 If you clearly define your vision, you will be more willing to take the risks and necessary steps it takes to achieve it.
 A vision is what allows you to be resilient through the hard times and celebrate the successes. –Kerri Gois, Marketing Manager at BroadbandSearch.net

-No matter how technologically driven your business is, it wouldn’t be able to function without the people behind it.
+No matter how technologically-driven your business is, it wouldn’t be able to function without the people behind it.
 Knowing how to best communicate with and listen to your clients, colleagues, and co-workers will put any hopeful entrepreneur a step ahead of their competitors with a “my way or the highway” attitude.

 To succeed as an entrepreneur in 2017 you must make a concerted effort to build real relationships with your customers.
 Brands that are able to develop a meaningful connection with their target market will gain a competitive advantage over others in the industry.
 Technology has leveled the playing field so it’s imperative that you create value in other ways — brand equity is the most powerful way to do that. –Derek Miller, Content Marketing Specialist at CopyPress

-Looking worldwide at the humility of Facebook’s founder, then closer to home at individuals like Steve Bartlett from Social Chain, these guys are self-aware, humble and probably most of all, have a sense of humanity about them.
-The most impactful entrepreneurs I have met are those that are willing to admit what they don’t know, listen to other and attribute success to the group of people they surround themselves with.
+Looking worldwide at the humility of Facebook’s founder, then closer to home at individuals like Steve Bartlett from Social Chain, these guys are self-aware, humble, and probably most of all, have a sense of humanity about them.
+The most impactful entrepreneurs I have met are those that are willing to admit what they don’t know, listen to others and attribute success to the group of people they surround themselves with.

 I believe humility is probably the most important trait for entrepreneurs to succeed today.
-Being able to listen to customers, partners and workers and to understand when you are wrong and be able to make a pivot and completely change what you are doing is critical to success. –Dan Gudema, Founder of Startup POP
+Being able to listen to customers, partners, and workers and to understand when you are wrong, and be able to make a pivot and completely change what you are doing is critical to success. –Dan Gudema, Founder of Startup POP

 Any aspiring entrepreneur needs to live by the mantra “if at first you don’t succeed, try try again.”
 Rough patches will arise for just about every business — especially new startups — and being able to weather the storm and push forward will allow you and your business to develop.

 Tenacity will be vital for budding entrepreneurs.
 The refusal to give up when others doubt you will define those who succeed , alongside the adaptability to overcome challenges.
-All entrepreneurs deal with knockbacks, but it is the knack to not lose confidence in yourself or your business which will carry the entrepreneurial journey forward. –James Kinsella, Co-Founder of instantprint
+All entrepreneurs deal with knockbacks, but it is the knack to not lose confidence in yourself or your business that will carry the entrepreneurial journey forward. –James Kinsella, Co-Founder of instantprint

 Tenacity, or a willingness to stick through the journey even when times get tough is a critical factor.
-For example, you need to be the person who can not only hire the right people, but fire them too. i.e. do the things that are not fun but are needed in the long run.
+For example, you need to be the person who can not only hire the right people but fire them too. i.e. do the things that are not fun but are needed in the long run.
 You need to keep slogging onward. –Antonia Townsend, Founder of Enclosed

 In order for a business to succeed in any market, an entrepreneur must first know what they’re working with and what they’re up against.
 Do your research, familiarize yourself with your competition, and stay on top of industry news if you want to remain a cut above the rest.